eriknellessen/user-controlled-decryption-operations/README.md

 # Welcome

 This software enables you to transparently encrypt your Dropbox folder on your PC.
-It also lets you confirm the decryption operations on an Android smartphone, which is used as token.
+It also lets you confirm the decryption operations on an Android smartphone, which is used as an NFC-enabled token.
 Additionally, it supports sharing files with other Dropbox users, while still encrypting the shared data.

 Warning: This is just proof-of-concept code and should _NOT_ be used in production environments